You don’t blog? (5/5: the finale!)

 Corporatistical branding made simple

-If you’ve been blogging for some length of time, eventually you’ll have to go on ‘field assignments’ and follow up leads like a kind of ‘pretend foreign correspondent.’
+Once you’ve been blogging for some length of time, eventually you’ll have to go on ‘field assignments’ and follow up leads like a ‘pretend foreign correspondent.’

 But how do you get blogging credentials?
 It’s not like there’s a Press Pass system for us that journalists have.

-Print your blog’s very own business card: blog name, your name, phone number, email and blog URL.
+- ESSENTIAL:— Print your blog’s very own business card.
+Blog name, your name, phone number, email and blog URL.
 Include Facebook and Twitter as desired.
 Use a proper printing firm for this.

 *